keu/docs/astro/develop-project.md

 ## Add DAGs

-DAGs are stored in the `dags` folder of your Astronomer project.
+DAGs are stored in the `dags` folder of your Astro project.
 To add a DAG to your project, simply add its `.py` file to this folder.

 ### Add DAG Helper Functions

-To build additional helper functions for DAGs into your Astronomer project, we recommend adding a folder with a set of files that can be used by Airflow DAGs.
+To build additional helper functions for DAGs into your Astro project, we recommend adding a folder with a set of files that can be used by Airflow DAGs.

 To do this: